 The roof would be stripped back and renewed, with the slate that is in the best condition retained and used on the principal elevation.
-The use of original slate on the main elevation, which is of greatest architectural significance, is welcome and a condition can be added to ensure the slate used on the rear elevation is appropriate for use on a listed building.
+The use of the original slate on the main elevation, which is of greatest architectural significance, is welcome and a condition can be added to ensure the slate used on the rear elevation is appropriate for the location.